-Complete guide to the Polar Plus charging network
+Complete guide to the BP Pulse (formerly Polar Plus) charging network

+Membership of the BP Pulse (previously Polar Plus) network costs £7.85 per month.
+There's no fixed-term contract and you can cancel at any time.
 After you’ve signed up, you get a card or key fob in the post giving you access to the network.
 You simply drive up, plug in and tap the charger to top up your car.
-In addition to unlimited free charges (minus the membership fee), access to the ChargeYourCar network is included.
+Access to the ChargeYourCar network is also included.

+The BP Pulse network also operates an ‘EV Experience Fleet’, featuring cars like the BMW i8 and Tesla Model S. With each charge, members accumulate points, which they can then use to bid on seven-day experiences in other electric vehicles.
 There are caveats, though: you can only earn points from an individual town or city once each month, and if successful you must collect and return the vehicle yourself.
 The EV Experience Centre is based in Milton Keynes.

 Tesla charging stations: a guide to the Tesla Supercharger network

 Best electric mopeds 2021

 Fastest electric cars in the world 2021